Fun Facts About Austria

 The Government of Austria and its Leaders

-The government of Austria is defined as a Federal parliamentary republic.
+The first Austria fact is that the government of Austria is defined as a Federal parliamentary republic.
 The President is Alexander Van der Bellen and the Chancellor is Christian Kern.
 The Upper House in Parliament is known as the Federal Council while the Lower House is called the National Council.
 Austria joined the European Union on the first of January in 1995.